Consumer Medicine Information

 Do not use this medicine if you are pregnant or planning to become pregnant.

-Birth control should be used during treatment with Cisplatin.
-You must tell your doctor
+Birth control should be used during treatment with Cisplatin and for at least 26 weeks

-Cisplatin may have a prolonged effect on fertility in males and females.
-Your doctor
+kidney disease).
+Cisplatin may have a prolonged effect on fertility in males and

-should discuss this issue with you before you begin therapy with Cisplatin.
+females.
+Your doctor should discuss this issue with you before you begin therapy

 The possible harmful effects to the infant are unknown, so breastfeeding is not recommended